openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public class GetterActionSelector<TRet> <: ActionSelector {}
 ```

-Function: This class provides methods for specifying an [Operation API](../unittest_mock_samples/mock_framework_basics.md#operation-api) for property `Getter` functions and allows chained calls.
+Functionality: This class provides methods for assigning an [Action API](../unittest_mock_samples/mock_framework_basics.md#action-api) to property `Getter` functions and enabling method chaining.
-The input parameter is the `@On` macro invocation expression of a member function call expression for a `mock object` or `spy object`, which returns an instance of [ActionSelector](#class-actionselector).
-That is, the APIs in this class or its subclasses can insert stub code for member functions.
+When the `@On` macro call expression is passed with a call expression of a member function from a `mock object` or `spy object`, it returns an instance of [ActionSelector](#class-actionselector).
+That is, APIs in this class or its subclasses can insert stub code for member functions.

-Parent Type:
+Parent Types:

 - [ActionSelector](#class-actionselector)